IR1SHM4N/AustralianIntelligence/BorderControl/CitizenshipCriteria.md

 * Your new account is at least 10 days old.
 * You have not committed any major crimes with your previous account.
 * Your previous account is not blacklisted from Australia.
+* The account is not affilated with blacklisted gangs

 #### Your previous account will be ranked to the immigration office, removing your citizenship.
 Once this process is complete it is reccomended you do not use your old account.